MohammadShapouri/DRF-UserAccount/README.md

 * A module for generation and validating OTP configs.
 * Creating, retriving, updating and deleting user account.
 * Changing password and reseting password.
+* Adding, retriving, updating (setting default profile picture) and deleting profile pictures.
 * Using celery for running tasks asynchronously.
 * Different access level and responses based on the user account type which sends request.
+(Sperusers and staffs have the same access level as superusers in django admin panel.)
 * Sends OTP code for validating new accounts.
 * Sends OTP code for validating new phone numbers if phone number was changed during update.